NthBox/extra-vision-ai/docs/features/real-time-webrtc-inference.md

 - **Roboflow Inference SDK**: Used to manage the WebRTC handshake and data channel.
 - **react-native-webrtc**: Provides the native WebRTC implementation for React Native, allowing access to `mediaDevices` and rendering via `RTCView`.
 - **@config-plugins/react-native-webrtc**: An Expo config plugin that automates the complex native setup (permissions, bitcode, background modes) required for WebRTC on iOS and Android.
-- **Cloudflare Worker Proxy**: Acts as a signaling server to securely inject the `ROBOFLOW_API_KEY` into the initialization request without exposing it on the client.
+- **Cloudflare Worker Proxy**: Acts as a signaling server to securely inject the `ROBOFLOW_API_KEY` into the initialization request.
+It implements `/v1/stream/init` for signaling and `/v1/webrtc-turn-config` for NAT traversal.

 ### 2. State Management (`src/store/useVisionStore.ts`)
 We added specific fields to track the streaming state: